riccardomasarin/Tesi-MASARIN-GitRepo/README.md

 # Tesi-MASARIN: Attacks on Credibility in Online Social Networks

 ## Overview
-This repository contains the research materials and experiments for the thesis on **"Attacks on Credibility in Online Social Networks"**.
+This repository contains the research materials and experiments for the thesis **"Attacks to Credibility in Online Social Networks"**.
 The project investigates how credibility is attacked and undermined in online discussions, with a focus on the online communities of Reddit and Twitter.

 ## Project Focus
 The research examines how credibility attacks manifest in online social networks, using opinion dynamics models and real-world data from Reddit and Twitter to analyze polarization, information propagation, misinformation patterns, and network behavior across different discourse contexts.